sym.sdk.integrations.slack

 Parameters

-user – The Sym user to get info about.
+user – A Sym User instance to get info about.

 Parameters